CohenLabPrinceton/Fluorescence-Reconstruction/README.md

  http://arks.princeton.edu/ark:/88435/dsp019880vt87x

 Here, DIC images (input) and paired with fluorescent images (output) corresponding to either nuclei or E-cadherin cell-cell junctions.
-Additional datasets are available upon request.

 Users may find pre-trained weights for our standard U-Net implementation in the folder entitled "Pretrained_Weights".
 The README in that folder indicates which weights correspond to which experimental condition.